 FOR IMMEDIATE RELEASE: March 1, 2021

-BILLINGS, Mont. — Eleven middle schools and high schools will participate in a statewide science and math competition March 5 and March 12, respectively, for the opportunity to represent Montana at the Department of Energy National Science Bowl
+BILLINGS, Mont. — Eleven middle schools and high schools will participate in a statewide science and math competition March 5 and March 12, respectively, for the opportunity to represent Montana at the Department of Energy National Science Bowl this spring.

 - What: Big Sky Regional Middle School and High School Science Bowls